 Some traditions you just don't mess with, and a Chicago dog is one of them.
+All-beef frankfurters are "dragged through the garden," meaning they're piled with a bunch of veggie condiments.
 Try rocking these dogs at home for your next casual buffet.

 - Yield: Makes 6

 Source: Martha Stewart Living, July 2011